 The reason medical costs are so affordable in Panama is because the price is based on what the average Panamanian can afford to pay.
 Malpractice lawsuits are rare because Panamanian law doesn’t allow frivolous lawsuits so malpractice insurance is very low cost.
 The doctors don’t have to spend a fortune on insurance.
 Many doctors in Panama live a simple life.
 Most doctors in Panama don’t live in a McMansions or drive Mercedes like the US doctors who charge a fortune for their services.
 Most doctors in Panama have a no-frills office.

-It’s $20 to get your teeth cleaned. $40 to get your teeth cleaned and a panoramic x-ray.
+It’s $40-$50 to get your teeth cleaned.
 My daughter got a crown last year, it was $495 total costs.
 To get a crown in Texas would have cost $1500 minimum.

 I used my worldwide medical insurance for two eye surgeries in Panama.
-Prior to the surgery, the eye exam was the most thorough eye exam I ever had.
+Prior to the surgery, the $40 eye exam was the most thorough eye exam I ever had.
 The doctor’s office filed all the insurance paperwork.
-I had no out of pocket expense.
+I had zero out of pocket expense.

 You can get health insurance which covers you only in Panama.
 This is more affordable than international insurance.

-In Chiriqui province, there is a medical reimbursement plan which costs about $1 for each year you’ve been alive.
-If you are 60, it will costs about $60 a month.
-This plan does not cover 100% of most medical costs but they do cover 80-50%.
-Pre-existing conditions are not covered the first year but they are covered after the first year at about 50%.
+Many of the private hospitals offer a a medical reimbursement plan.
+If you are 60, it will costs about $90 a month.
+This plan does not cover 100% of most medical costs but they do cover 85%.
+Preexisting conditions are not covered the first year but they are usually covered after the first year at about 50%.
 There is no age restriction.
 With this plan, you have to pay for the service first, then submit the paperwork to get reimbursed.

 I’ve been told by people who live in Volcan that the new hospital in Volcan offers a healthcare plan for $10 a month and 50 cents a doctor visit or $1.50 for an emergency room visit.
 Sorry, but I have not been able to find any information online to verify these details.